 After the mental health unit was summoned, Harrell ran headfirst into a locked exit door, according to the prosecutors.
 There was a struggle, they said, and Harrell was handcuffed and taken in a wheelchair to the medical unit.
 There, he was found to have no pulse.
 He was transported to St. Luke’s Cornwall Hospital in Newburgh, where he was pronounced dead.
 Medical records indicate officers told EMTs that Harrell had probably overdosed on synthetic marijuana.
 (The autopsy found no drugs in his system.)

 Luna Droubi, one of the Harrell family’s attorneys, argued there had been “clear criminal wrongdoing by corrections officers” and said the family will continue to pursue wrongful death lawsuits it has filed in state and federal courts.

 Droubi’s firm, Beldock Levine & Hoffman, collected 19 affidavits and letters from inmates about the circumstances of Harrell’s death.
 Beacon Prison Action, in its statement, said the prosecutors alluded to those when it stated that prosecutors had failed “to explain witness accounts of Sam being thrown down the stairs or officers stomping on him.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.